Free · Open Install

 brought back the tree panel

-Modern Linux file managers dropped the folder tree sidebar.
-We brought it back — with a clean dark interface, thumbnail previews, and instant navigation you'll actually enjoy using every day.
+Modern file managers dropped the folder tree sidebar.
+We brought it back — with a clean dark interface, thumbnail previews, and instant navigation.
+Available for Linux, Windows, and macOS.

 File Explorer app — tree panel sidebar with grid view of home folder